hujhax/austin-improv-wiki/Turn of the Century Paris.md

 **Turn of the Century Paris** was a sketch troupe based at [[ColdTowne Theater]].

 ## History
+Turn of the Century Paris was a sketch troupe started by "The Boston Boys" (Matt, Chaz, Steve & later Ed) after their arrival in Austin.
+They wanted to bring their brand of fast paced sketch comedy to their new home after their experiences writing and performing at Emerson College in Boston.
+TCP focused on heavy workshopping to boil down their sketches and make them as short as possible, while still exploring the idea.
+Aside from it's founding Boston contingent, the cast featured others over time including Cortnie Jones, Brian Engravalle, Kate Bojanek, Danny Catlow, and Sam VanMetre.

 In May 2010, the troupe had a monthlong mainstage run at [[ColdTowne Theater]].

 The troupe hosted *[[The Speakeasy]]* from 2010 to 2013.